plutext/docx4j/README.md

 docx4j-8
 --------

 This is docx4j for Java 8.

+docx4j-8 uses JAXB 2.x (which import javax.xml.bind ).
+Compare newer docx4j v11.4 which uses Jakarta XML Binding API 3.0 (import jakarta.xml.bind )

 Although in principle it would compile and run under Java 6, some of its dependencies are Java 8 only.
 So to run it under Java 6, you'd need to use the same version of the deps which docx4j 6.x uses.

 docx4j v8 is a multi-module Maven project.